 Step Ten: Decide what condition you want the gun in and put it in that condition.

-Wipe your gun down with a slightly oiled rag or gun cloth.
+Wipe your gun down with a lightly oiled rag or gun cloth.
 At this point, decide how you want your pistol.
-The two sensible choices are: (a) unloaded for storage (no magazine in the magazine well, slide in battery and the gun decocked with the trigger pressed rearward), or (b) loaded and safely secured in a lock box or holster.
+The two sensible choices are: (a) unloaded for storage (no magazine in the magazine well, slide in battery and the gun decocked with the trigger pressed rearward), or (b) loaded and safely secured in a lockbox or holster.
 Now you have a gun that you can rely on.

 |“Glock Cleaning FAQ”

 In Glock Autopistols.
 Vol. 9.
 No. 1.
 2003. pp. 62-65.

 The author wishes to thank Classic Pistol Indoor Range and Training Institute in Southampton, PA (www.ClassicPistol.com) and Pistol People Indoor Range and Training Institute in Bensalem, PA (www.PistolPeople.com) for use of their excellent facilities and their generous assistance in different phases of this author’s education about Glocks.